 Operation Gratitude sends over 100,000 care packages each year to U.S. Service Members deployed in hostile regions, to their kids who are left at home and to wounded warriors, veterans and first responders.
 Your candy goes right into those packages.

-Check the details before sending off your candy – chocolates need to be in separate packages- and it’s awfully nice if you include a few other goodies from their list, like toothbrushes, dental floss and toothpaste.
+Check the details before sending off your candy – chocolates need to be in separate packages, and it’s awfully nice if you include a few other goodies from their list, like toothbrushes, dental floss and toothpaste.
 Be sure to include a filled out Donation Form, too.
 Donations must be received no later than November 15.